DevOps Architecture

 Decision criterion 2: operations team skills

 OSS stacks have heavy operations and need a dedicated team.
-With SaaS, operational burden decreases but cost spikes.
+With SaaS, operational burden decreases but costs add up.

 Team regimeRecommended